 Changed into our Man Utd jerseys that we just bought and got all excited for the start of the match.
 We were seated at S22 (Sir Bobby Charlton Stand).
 The atmosphere at the stadium with the sea of red was overwhelming!
 Elated that they played so well that day!

-In Anders’s word “It was an unforgettable experience as a fan”.
+In Anders’s words “It was an unforgettable experience as a fan”.

-Much to our surprise, it was later announced that the match we watched was Rooney’s last match with Man Utd.
+Much to our surprise, it was later announced that the match we watched was Rooney’s last match with Man Utd at Old Trafford.
 Anders is Rooney’s biggest fan, he even chose to have Rooney’s name and number printed on his jersey.
 All I can say is that fate did us a favour!

 16:45 | Match ended